 As you can see from the list above there is no one thing (action, event, luck) that is driving record operating earnings at Fairfax.
 Rather, it is the cumulation of many, many things that have happened over the past 5 or 6 years.
-But it is only now that the impact of these many actions is becoming fully visible to outsiders - because now they are together 'all of a sudden' showing up in record underwriting profit, record interest and dividend income and record share of profit of associates.
+But it is only now that the impact of these many actions is becoming fully visible to outsiders - because now they are together 'all of a sudden' showing up in record operating earnings.
 The flywheel has achieved breakthrough.
 And Fairfax as a company has made the leap from good to great.

-Is Fairfax's stock fairly valued at a PE of 5.7 (to 2023 estimated earnings)?
+Is Fairfax's stock fairly valued at a PE of 5.8 (to 2023 trailing earnings)?
 You decide.